 NOTE – The necessary contents of the ST execution response (e.g. security parameters) might have been provided by the target AP MLD to the current AP MLD during the SMD BSS transition preparation procedure.

 The non-AP MLD shall not transmit Class 3 frames (other than the ST execution request to the target AP MLD) until it has received the ST execution response frame with the status value set to SUCCESS from the target AP MLD for at least one link.

+If the Per-AP MLD PTK mode is used, the non-AP MLD shall install the Per-AP MLD PTK as the PTK in use when it receives the ST execution response with status value set to SUCCESS from the current AP MLD.

 Text to be adopted ends here.